 The Samsung Galaxy S11 is still a couple of months away from being a real thing, but that's not stopping the leaks.
-The latest leak shows renders of the upcoming Galaxy S11 smartphone and reveals its design.
-This is the first official looking renders that have been posted online.
+The latest leak shows render of the upcoming Galaxy S11 smartphone and reveal its design.
+This is the first official-looking renders that have been posted online.
 The phone looks similar to the Galaxy Note 10 from the front, but the rear is a whole different story.

 Samsung's latest Galaxy Note 10 series of smartphones have a vertically aligned camera setup, a departure from the design that we saw in the Galaxy S10 and Note 9 devices.
 Now, the South Korean manufacturer seems to be changing that design once again.
 The leaked renders reveal that the Galaxy S11 could feature a rectangular camera setup at the back, which looks similar to what we've seen on the Google Pixel 4 and the iPhone 11 series.